janstaffa/tower/spec/arch.md

 **Absolute** mode uses the following two words as the effective address of the operand.

 **Indirect** mode uses the following two words as the address containing the high byte of the effective address.
 The low byte is fetched by incrementing this address.
+It is up to the programmer to check if this operation may overflow or get into an invalid region of memory (@0xFEFF will cause unexpected behaviour - 0xFF00-0xFFFF is a reserved part of memory used by I/O).
 This mode is useful for stepping through arrays as well as using pointers.
+It can work as absolute or constant mode based on the context.

-**Zero page** mode allows for faster memory access by only requiring the low byte of the address to be specified.
-The high byte is implied to be the zero page.
-This mode is useful for storing temporary data that would otherwise be stored in registers.
+**Zero page** mode allows for faster memory access, since it only fetches one byte.
+It can work as absolute or constant mode based on the context.

-**Register A/B** mode specifies a register to be used as the operand.
+**Accumulator** mode uses the A register as its operand.

 A ROM containing the microcode is then used to find the set of micro instructions required to perform this instruction.
 This is done by combining values from the flags register, the current micro step, the number of arguments and the opcode of the instruction and using this value as a memory address in the ROM.
 Below is a visual representation of how these values are combined to form an address.